 Member cities must incorporate standards and requirements included in the Requirements document into their official controls (e.g., ordinances).
-Member cities must inform developers and other project applicants regarding BCWMC requirements (Policy 1).
+Member cities must inform developers and other project applicants regarding BCWMC requirements (Policy 1). [policy #104 from 2015 plan]

-The BCWMC requires public agencies to comply with the requirements and standards published in the Requirements document (Policy 2).
+The BCWMC requires public agencies to comply with the requirements and standards published in the Requirements document (Policy 2). [policy #14 from 2015 plan]

-The BCWMC will work with member cities to periodically review and update the Requirements document outside of the Plan update process (Policy 3).
+The BCWMC will work with member cities to periodically review and update the Requirements document outside of the Plan update process (Policy 3). [new policy]

-5.1.1.1 Project Review and Permitting Process
+4.1.1.1 Project Review and Permitting Process